WieeRd/nvim/README.md

 ### Meta

+- Move things under `lua/wieerd/` and add `wieerd.setup()`
-- 'Light' branch - Minimal config to use over SSH
+- Light mode - minimal config to use over SSH
 - Add `README.md` to each directory with descriptions
-- Group plugin configs into each category
+- Keep track of external dependencies and manage it with Nix
 - Stop ricing Linux and focus on actual projects you idiot

-### Config
+### Custom

 - `custom/keymaps`
+	+ centralize all keymaps, including plugins'
 	+ Add mapping descriptions
 	+ Toggle boolean value (`true` ↔ `false`)
-	+ 'whole buffer' text object
 - `custom/options`
 	+ Refactor using a single table and for loop
 - `ftplugin/`